 Three new learning communities at Humboldt State are offering first-year students extra support this fall.

-Students for Violence Prevention start off the semester.
 A student learning community is a curricular approach that links a cluster of courses around an interdisciplinary theme and enrolls a common cohort of students.
 They are designed to improve a student’s sense of belonging, community, and place.
 In addition to the community-building that will help students explore their career options with the support of their peers, they’ll get connected with specialized advising and mentoring.

 This year, the College of Natural Resources & Sciences added Rising Tides, a learning community for marine biology and oceanography students that focuses on environmental and social issues in North Coast marine waters.